Cobham Air Routes

 Cobham Air Routes was a 1930s British airline formed in 1935 to operate a service between Croydon and the Channel Islands.
 Following the loss of an aircraft in a fatal accident the airline was sold to Olley Air Service.

 History

 Cobham Air Routes Limited was formed on 3 May 1935 by Sir Alan Cobham to operate services between Croydon and Guernsey.
 The twice daily service started on 6 May 1935.
 The first sector from Croydon to Bournemouth via Portsmouth was flown by an Airspeed Courier with the Bournemouth to Guernsey sector flown by a six-passenger Westland Wessex.
-Following the loss of the Wessex aircraft on 3 July 1935, Cobham decided to withdraw from the airline business and sell the company to Olley Air Service.
+Following the loss of the Wessex aircraft on 3 July 1935, Cobham decided to withdraw from the airline business and sell the company to Channel Air Ferries.